Overview

 Symplectic geometry is a branch of differential geometry which studies manifolds endowed with a nondegenerate closed 2-form.
 The field originated as the mathematics of classical (Hamiltonian) mechanics and it has connections to (at least!) complex geometry, algebraic geometry, representation theory, and mathematical physics.
 In this introduction to symplectic geometry, the class will begin with linear symplectic geometry, discuss canonical local forms (Darboux-type theorems), and examine related geometric structures including almost complex structures and Kähler metrics.
 Further topics may include symplectic and Hamiltonian group actions, the orbit method, the topology and geometry of momentum maps, toric symplectic manifolds, Hamiltonian dynamics, symplectomorphism groups, and symplectic embedding problems.

-MATH 6640 - Hyperbolic Geometry
+MATH 6640 - [Hyperbolic Geometry]

-Fall 2023.
+Fall.
+Not offered: 2024-2025.
+Next offered: 2025-2026.
 3 credits.
 Student option grading.

-Prerequisite: Strong performance in undergraduate analysis (e.g., MATH 4130 or MATH 4180) and topology/geometry (e.g., MATH 4530, MATH 4550, or MATH 4560), or permission of instructor.
+Prerequisite: Strong performance in undergraduate analysis (e.g., MATH 4130 or MATH 4180), topology/geometry (e.g., MATH 4520, MATH 4530, or MATH 4540), and algebra (e.g., MATH 4340), or permission of instructor.
 Offered alternate years.

 An introduction to the topology and geometry of hyperbolic manifolds.
 The class will begin with the geometry of hyperbolic n-space, including the upper half-space, Poincaré disc, Klein, and Lorentzian models.
 We will cover both synthetic and computational approaches.
 We will then discuss hyperbolic structures on surfaces and 3-manifolds, and the corresponding groups of isometries (i.e., Fuchsian and Kleinian groups).
 Additional topics may include: Geodesic and horocycle flows and their properties, counting closed geodesics and simple closed geodesics, Mostow rigidity, infinite area surfaces.

-MATH 6670 - [Algebraic Geometry]
+MATH 6670 - Algebraic Geometry

-Prerequisite: MATH 6310 and MATH 6340, or equivalent.
+Prerequisite: MATH 6310 or MATH 6340, or equivalent.

 A first course in algebraic geometry.
 Affine and projective varieties.
 The Nullstellensatz.
 Schemes and morphisms between schemes.
 Dimension theory.
 Potential topics include normalization, Hilbert schemes, curves and surfaces, and other choices of the instructor.